Peru Family Journey: Machu Picchu to the Amazon

 Meals Included: Breakfast, Lunch

 Board an early flight to Cusco, the gateway to Peru's Inca heartland.
 Take in spectacular Andean scenery as we drive north into Urubamba Valley—also known as the Sacred Valley of the Incas.
 Arrive at Piuray Lake, an azure oasis framed by snowcapped peaks.
-Enjoy a lakeside lunch and opt to go paddleboarding or kayaking, soaking up the mountain views.
+Enjoy a lakeside lunch and soak up free time amid the mountain views.
 Continue to your hotel and settle in before dinner.

 Additional Information: This trip travels to high altitude, medically defined as anything over 8,000 ft (2,440m).